 It is important to note that a dam's hazard classification is not an assessment of its potential for failure.
 For example, a Class I - High Hazard Dam does not have a higher potential for failure than a Class III - Low Hazard Dam.
 The hazard classification identifies the potential damage that would be caused if failure were to occur.
 However, because of the greater risk posed by higher hazard dams, the state requires more frequent inspections of such dams.
-The higher the hazard dams must be inspected at least once every ten years.
-Significant Hazard dams must be inspected at least once every five years, while High Hazard Dams must be inspected once every two years.
+The higher the hazard classification, the more frequently dam inspections must be performed.
+Low Hazard dams must be inspected at least once every ten years.
+Significant Hazard dams must be inspected once every two years.